 Top Five Matter Hints

 1. Relevance!
 Make sure that you link each argument to the topic.

 3. Put yourself in the shoes of your opponents and try to think about what arguments they will make.
-How will you respond to their main arguments?

 5. Make sure each point is backed up by a relevant example!